Supply Chain Project Management KPIs & Benchmarks – 34 KPIs

 Finally, it's crucial to foster a data-driven culture within the organization.
 This means training staff on the importance of data and how to use it effectively.
 Encouraging cross-functional collaboration can also help in gaining a holistic view of supply chain performance.
 A BCG report highlights that organizations with a strong data-driven culture are 23 times more likely to acquire customers and 19 times more likely to be profitable.

-FAQs on Supply Chain Project Management KPIs
+FAQs about Supply Chain Project Management KPIs

 What are the most important KPIs for supply chain project management?